 Significant Research Advances

-Researchers affiliated with Siteman Cancer Center and/or Washington University School of Medicine in St. Louis have pioneered important advances in cancer research, prevention, education and treatment.
-Highlights and ongoing studies include these projects:
+Washington University School of Medicine researchers at Siteman Cancer Center have pioneered important advances in cancer research, prevention, education and treatment.
+Highlights and ongoing studies include:

 2018 — Personalized brain cancer vaccines

 - In a clinical trial to test the effectiveness of a glioblastoma vaccine, some patients “lived significantly longer” – up to seven years longer – than most people who are diagnosed with the brain cancer.
 Washington University researchers, including Jian Campian, MD, PhD, developed personalized vaccines for each patient, removing as much of the brain tumor as possible, then combining pieces of the tumor with cells from the patient’s immune system.
 This “trains” the immune cells to attack tumor cells.

 2017 — CAR T-cell therapy and using Zika virus to fight brain cancer